Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 What if I’m a sole proprietor or independent contractor?

 Aside from qualifying for unemployment benefits through the federal government, you also might qualify for an SBA disaster loan or Paycheck Protection Program (PPP) loan if you’re self-employed and out of work.
-The PPP was reopened in January 2021 with a deadline of May 31, 2021.
+The PPP reopened in January 2021 with a deadline of May 31, 2021.
 The SBA also updated the monthly payroll formula in March 2021 to help you qualify for a larger loan amount this time around.

 You can learn more about your options with our freelancer’s guide to weathering the coronavirus outbreak.